Mary Craig Ministries

 These sites provide an incredible array of tools and reference works for Bible study and research.
 They also link to some "bibles" and translations/paraphrases that we dislike or find very inaccurate and/or unfaithful to the original texts as we believe God gave them.
 We caution you to be alert to translations that are in serious error.
 Unfortunately, we have no input on which translations these sites make available for study.
 We will be praying and looking for ways to clarify which translations we think are worth using and which we think should be avoided.
 The translation most used at MCM is the New King James Version, also the King James Version, though we use several translations and original language sources for Bible study.

-Online Bible Research Sites
+Online Bible Research/Study Sites

-StudyLight.org: Similar to Crosswalk, but with even more tools right at your fingertips with your search results.
-(Take advantage of the "Set Preferences" settings.)
-Use an ( * ) (e.g. proph*) for wildcard searches.
+Tremendous number of Bible study research tools and resources (though mostly older public domain ones) right at your fingertips with your search results.
+If you plan to use this resource much, you need to take advantage of the "Set Preferences" link, hidden under the "Search" button.)
+For word searches, use an ( * ) (e.g. proph*) for wildcard searches.
+Enter a verse reference to go to a verse.
 Has parallel/interlinear hyperlinked (to lexicon) language texts including choice of OT Biblica Hebraica, Greek Septuagint, 1894 Textus Receptus (Scrivener), 1991 Byzantine/Majority Greek text, and Nestle-Aland's, including lexical and Strong's hyperlinks.
 Also provides more Bible translations to work with than most, including early translations such as LV, Tyndale, Bishop's, Geneva, etc., should you ever want to go that far.
 And a cool SpeedSearch capability.
 Do not be put off by the "technical" stuff.
 This site is easy to use and you only work with the features you want!
-Some of the real "modern" translations, such as Good News, Today's English Version, and several others are so far from the original text that we don't recommend them.
-Includes some advertising.

 Bible Gateway: An excellent Bible research tool with multiple versions and languages.
 This is the one used extensively for the scripture links throughout this website.
 Has valuable search options not found on other Bible database sites.
 They have the best "print your results" feature, in the webmanager's opinion.
 Some of the translations, such as Contemporary English Version, and others tend to stray so far from the original text that we don't recommend them.
 The same caveat holds true for most of the other links in this section.